-It’s not surprising to see data loss or breaches at the top of this list.
-Any data breach can be fatal for a company, or at the very least result in significant financial damage.
-New data regulations such as GDPR – General Data Protection Regulation in the EU, and similar ones in the other countries, aren’t making that any easier.
-Security departments are forced to apply a variety of protection solutions to minimize the risk of a data breach happening, ensure that data is encrypted where it is stored as well as implementing a swift and decisive course of action in the event of a breach.
+It’s not surprising that data loss or breaches tops this list.
+Any data breach can be disastrous for a company or, at the very least, result in significant financial damage.
+New data regulations, such as the General Data Protection Regulation (GDPR) in the EU and similar laws in other countries, have put a high price tag on non-compliance.
+To prevent a data breach, security and IT departments must implement multiple protections, ensure data encryption where it is stored, and have a clear and quick action plan in case of a breach.

 API and Interface

 Some security concerns in SharePoint also revolve around improper configuration problems.
-Most affected are customers of PaaS (Platform as a service) and IaaS (Infrastructure as a service), with majority of problems coming from the following:
+Most affected are customers of PaaS (Platform as a service) and IaaS (Infrastructure as a service), with the majority of the issues coming from the following:

-- Lack of policy awareness or insufficient policy.
+- Lack of policy awareness or insufficient policies

 If the setup itself isn’t done right, the potential of a disaster with your SharePoint site increases exponentially.
-That’s why it’s important to evaluate on-demand services’ to ensure that those potential loopholes are adequately sealed off.
+Evaluating on-demand services is important to ensure those potential loopholes are adequately sealed.

-Another thing that should be mentioned is malware protection.
 Malware is principally designed to cause damage to systems, servers or networks.
-Since SharePoint content can be created anywhere, including outside the organisations systems, all kinds of malware can be introduced and corrupt your system.
-For that exact reason, configuring some form of anti-malware security for files within SharePoint is a must.
+Since SharePoint content can be created anywhere, including outside the organization’s systems, malware can easily be introduced and corrupt your system and data.
+Anti-malware protection is necessary, including scanning files before they are saved to your SharePoint repository.